curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 "It's after nine pm on a Friday and you're in a bank.
 Something happened and now you're here.
 When did the breakthrough happen?"

 Dan relaxed a little and said,
 "Oh, that.
 It was building up for the last couple months, then there was something... bigger... a couple days ago.
 It was the second time for me.
-Did it get you too?"
+Have you had it too?"

 Elidad stared back at her display, watching the prompt form fill itself out a bit.
 "Ok, then...
 A couple.
 Days.
 Old.
 And yes - it happens to me often enough.
 That's why I work here."